Winter Travel Chaos: How Travel Insurance can Help in Case of Sickness, Weather and More

 Check this list of the U.S. airports with the most weather delays to see if you can avoid connecting in those airports during the winter.

-If a weather event, like a blizzard is foreseeable, then travel insurance may not cover it.
+If a weather event, like a blizzard is foreseeable when you buy your plan, then travel insurance may not cover it.
 If the plan is purchased after a storm is named, coverage is typically not provided for losses resulting from that named storm.
-Be sure to read the policy and know exactly what the travel insurance plan you buy covers.
+Be sure to read the policy and know exactly what the travel protection plan you buy covers.

 Winter Sports

-Whether you’re traveling to take part in wintertime sporting activities or are ice skating, skiing, snowboarding, sledding, or any of the other cold weather sports before your trip, one wrong slip can send you to the hospital and put a quick end to your fun trip activities!
+If you’re traveling to take part in some winter sports like skiing, snowboarding, sledding, or ice skating, one wrong slip can send you to the hospital and put a quick end to your fun trip activities!

-Travel insurance provides coverage for medical expenses and emergency medical evacuations if you’re injured during your trip—a potentially important safeguard for winter sport travelers.
+Travel insurance may provide coverage for medical expenses and emergency medical evacuations if you’re injured during your trip—a potentially important safeguard for winter sport travelers.

 Baggage

 Airlines are updating technology each year and doing a better job of handling bags so they don’t get lost as often.
 But, all that progress can be quickly lost during the chaos of a winter storm.
-Just last year, tens of thousands of bags were lost at JFK Airport during a storm, and even 11 days afterwards, hundreds of travelers were still left without their baggage.
+Just this year, thousands of bags were lost during a storm, and even 11 days afterwards, travelers were still left without their baggage.

 The best tip for avoiding such a fate is to fly direct whenever possible, and if a connection is necessary during the winter, try to connect through an airport that isn’t usually hit by winter weather.
 Or, follow these tips to only pack a carry-on and still bring the winter weather clothing you need.

-It may also be helpful to have travel insurance with baggage coverage in case your bags are lost, damaged or stolen.
-Generali travel insurance includes this with each of our Standard, Preferred, and Premium plans.
-This means you can also receive coverage if you have to buy additional personal effects because your bags were delayed.
+It may also be helpful to have travel insurance with Baggage coverage in case your bags are lost, damaged or stolen.
+Generali travel protection includes this with each of our Standard, Preferred, and Premium Plans.
+This means you may also receive coverage if you have to buy additional personal effects because your bags were delayed during your trip for the amount of time specified in the plan.

 From storms to the flu, travel is all the more unpredictable during the winter months.
-And, the best way to plan ahead for unforeseen travel mishaps is to get a travel insurance plan as soon as you book your trip.
+And the best way to plan ahead for unforeseen travel mishaps is to get a travel protection plan as soon as you book your trip.